cmaenner/keycloak-getting-started/README.md

 ## 📄 License

 This project is for educational and demonstration purposes.
 Individual components are licensed under their respective licenses:

 - Keycloak: Apache License 2.0
 - Crossplane: Apache License 2.0
 - Kubernetes: Apache License 2.0
-- Docusaurus: MIT License

-## 🎉 Acknowledgments

-- Keycloak community for the excellent identity management solution
-- Crossplane team for infrastructure as code innovation
-- Kubernetes community for container orchestration
-- Kind maintainers for local development tools

 ---